DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 ## Introduction

 Do you need high-resolution data for your machine learning, but you have only areal aggregates?
 Would you like to present continuous maps instead of choropleth maps?
 We can transform county-level data into smaller blocks with Pyinterpolate.
-We will learn how to perform Poisson Kriging on the areal dataset during workshops.
+During workshops, we will learn how to perform Poisson Kriging on the areal dataset.

 ## Rationale - why should I use pyinterpolate?